armakuni/gcp-training-microservices-infrastructure/README.md

 # GCP Infrastructure and Microservice Deployment Repository

 ## Before running the GCP infra pipeline ensure that following are there:
-1. Your account should have higher level privileges(may be the owner) to execute this script as it involves enabling the APIs and provisioning GCP resources.
-2. If you would like to deploy Microservices and run the Smoke Test through this script.
-   Ensure that below repositories are forked in your account and than cloned in the same directory where this repo is cloned.
+1. You must fork and clone the below given repositories in your workstation in the same directory where this Infra repository is cloned :
    * [gcp-training-customer-service](https://github.com/armakuni/gcp-training-customer-service)
    * [gcp-training-account-service](https://github.com/armakuni/gcp-training-account-service)
    * [gcp-training-cashier-service](https://github.com/armakuni/gcp-training-cashier-service)